You Know Exactly What Needs to Get Done. Starting it is The Problem.

 If, in the first 15 minutes, you do not feel clearer, calmer, and more certain about what to do first, email within 30 days and I’ll refund every dollar — no questions, no explanation required.
 You should not pay for something that does not fit your brain.

-Your next workday is coming whether you have a better process or not.
+Your next day is coming whether you have a better system or not.

 Start with the 15-minute audio tomorrow morning.